Health Screening

 • Higher risk (multiple risk factors, previous elevated results): Every 6–12 months, or as advised by a healthcare professional

 Regular monitoring allows you to track trends over time rather than relying on a single result.
 Our clinic can provide repeat testing to help you build a clearer picture of your metabolic health over months and years.
-To understand why ongoing screening matters, read our article on why diabetes screening is essential for proactive health.

 Understanding Your Results